TempestAethel/Tempestaethel.github.io/README.md

 My first repository, [Skolar](https://github.com/TempestAethel/SKOLAR), was created for my internship-related assignments.
 It wasn't something i liked alot But It was the starting point of my Profile though!

 ### Updates
+### Updates
 I will be trying to update my profile with repositories over time, so feel free to check back!
 For more in-depth information about my projects, check out my [DeepDive.md](DeepDive.md).

+Updates will be done at [this link](https://tempestaethel.github.io/TempestAethel/info.html) since it's more convenient to manage everything in one place.

 ---